jussellymoreno1394/git-bot/README.md

 - Create a public channel in Slack, should be public because if it is private it wont work.

-- Click on the name of the workspace and then on "Customize Slack".
+- Click on the name of the workspace and then on **Customize Slack**.
 This will send you to a web page.

-- Inside the page, on the left there will be a "Menu".
+- Inside the page, on the left there will be a **Menu**.

-- You will find a tab called "Configure apps".
+- You will find a tab called **Configure apps**.

-- In the upper right corner you will find a magnifying glass, in which you can find the tool you need called "Outgoing WebHook", click and enter it.
+- In the upper right corner you will find a magnifying glass, in which you can find the tool you need called **Outgoing WebHook**, click and enter it.

-- Click on "Add Configuration" and then on, "Add Integration".
+- Click on **Add Configuration** and then on, **Add Integration**.

 - Within the added integration, select the channel created to test previously.